jedhelmers/GitHub-README-spellchecker/README.md

 # Google search
 This script uses google so it's currently having issues with high volume searching.
 Google loves restricting that sort of thing.
+I'll probably switch over to a different API, but for now it is what it is.